v0.7.0 ships today (2026-05-12) and turns CRW from a scraping API into a scraping and reasoning API. Three new capabilities land at once:

 CRW wraps all scraped content in =====UNTRUSTED:<random-nonce>===== delimiters and instructs the model in the system prompt to treat everything inside as data, never as instructions.
 The user-supplied summaryPrompt / answerPrompt is capped at 500 characters and injected as a style directive only — it cannot override the core task.

-This is the same defense pattern used by Anthropic for Claude tool use and by OpenAI for function calling, applied at the API layer.
+This is the same defense pattern used across the industry for LLM tool use and function calling, applied at the API layer.
 You don't need to sanitize pages yourself.

 One Failure Mode to Watch: Hallucinated Summaries on Empty Pages